GoogleChrome/web.dev/src/site/content/en/blog/farfetch/index.md

   - case-study
 ---

 Inside many companies, website speed performance and Core Web Vitals are still mostly seen as the responsibility of the engineering teams.
-Not knowing the business and customer experience worth of site speed often makes it invisible to other areas of the business, so it can be overlooked when key decisions are made and roadmaps are defined.
+Site speed can become invisible to other areas of the business if the business and customer experience worth is not understood.
+This can cause performance to be overlooked when key decisions are made and roadmaps are defined.

-Seeking to improve the performance culture across teams and drive significant improvements to their web experience, luxury e-commerce fashion retailer Farfetch launched a project to define and use true customer-centric performance metrics.
-They then aimed to correlate these to business metrics as a way of illuminating how performance affects the company's KPIs.
+To improve the performance culture across teams and drive significant improvements to their web experience, luxury e-commerce fashion retailer Farfetch launched a project to define and use true customer-centric performance metrics.
+They aimed to correlate these to business metrics as a way of illuminating how performance affects the company's KPIs.

 Their ambitions didn't end there, though.
 Ultimately, the project's objective was cultural change at scale&mdash;breaking down silos within the organization and introducing a new business-oriented language to give everyone a shared way to talk about what used to be considered technical topics.
 Farfetch wanted to have website speed performance as a shared responsibility, facilitate informed decision making and establish it as a main pillar of what makes a good web experience.